lbnl-science-it/OOD_training_july2022/OOD_trainining_28July.md

 Git repo for this training: https://github.com/lbnl-science-it/OOD_training_july2022.git/.
-Recording for the training will be uploaded in same github repository.
+Recording for the training will be uploaded in the same github repository.

 ----